ebabel-eu/music-quiz/README.md

 ## Facebook login

 OAuth from the [https://developers.facebook.com/docs/facebook-login/login-flow-for-web/v2.1](Facebook login is documented) on the official Facebook developer website.
+The [https://developers.facebook.com/docs/plugins/login-button](login button is documented) on the same site.

 ## Assembly community